taulantxhakli/Donkey-Kong-64-Website/README.md

   ## Description
 This is a website that I came up with for the web development class project.
 We were instructed to create 4 pages, a logo, navigation menu, footer and the programming languages of HTML, PHP, Javascript and CSS.
 This website shows a brief guide and instructions on all things DK 64 related.
 Due to me catching COVID and the time restriction, I was unable to add information on boss doors and golden bananas, but information is there for everything else.
 Video for the boss guide is too large.
 I have it saved locally if anyone needs it.
+That also includes the `Jumpman` font that is used throughout the website.

   ## Sneak-Peak
   ![Alt Text](characters.gif)